 iMMAP is an international non-governmental organisation that provides information management services to humanitarian and development organizations.
 Through information management, we help our partners target assistance to the world’s most vulnerable populations.
 Our core philosophy is that better data leads to better decisions which ultimately leads to better outcomes. iMMAP’s critical support to information value chains helps to solve operational and strategic challenges of our partners in both emergency and development contexts by enabling evidence-based decision-making.

-iMMAP Iraq is implementing a project in partnership with the Private Sector Development Project by the- GIZ (commissioned by Federal Ministry for Economic Cooperation and Development (BMZ) and the European Union).
+iMMAP Iraq is implementing a project in partnership with the Private Sector Development Project by the GIZ (commissioned by Federal Ministry for Economic Cooperation and Development (BMZ) and the European Union).

 The project, managed from iMMAP office in Baghdad, aims at supporting the Ministry of Labour and Social Affairs (MoLSA) through the creation of a web-based tailored interactive online information system on the labour market.
 The web-based employment platform developed for the MoLSA will connect jobseekers with employment and training opportunities provided by private sector companies.

 Objectives: